bnfinet/docker-dns/README.md

 ## next steps
 - use Docker's event stream instead of polling
 - use a temporary name space for record creation

+## Troubleshooting
+- Check the permissions of the files before you build the container